Supersingular irreducible symplectic varieties: Moduli spaces of stable sheaves on K3 surfaces

 For $(iii)$, thanks to Proposition \ref{prop:BirHK}, two quasi-liftably birational symplectic varieties have isomorphic Chow motives, hence it suffices to show that the Chow motive of the Hilbert scheme $S^{[n]}$ is of Tate type for a supersingular K3 surface $S$.

 To this end, we invoke the following result of de Cataldo--Migliorini \cite{DCM02} on the motivic decomposition of $S^{[n]}$: in the category of rational Chow motives,

 where $\mathfrak h$ is the Chow motive functor, the direct sum is indexed by all partitions of $n$ and for a given partition $\lambda=(1^{a_{1}}2^{a_{2}}\cdots n^{a_{n}})$, its length $|\lambda|:=\sum_{i}a_{i}$ and As a result, we only need to show that the Chow motive of $S$ is of Tate type.
 This was proved for $p\geq 5$ by Fakhruddin \cite{Fak02}.
 In general, if $S$ is unirational, there exists a surjective morphism $\widetilde{\PP^{2}}\to S$, where $\widetilde{\PP^{2}}$ is a successive blow-up of $\PP^{2}$ at points.
 Therefore $\h(\widetilde{\PP^{2}})$ is of Tate type by the blow-up formula.
-Hence $\h(S)$, being a direct summand of $\h(\widetilde{\PP^{2}})$, must be of Tate type too.
+Hence $\h(S)$, being a direct summand of $\h(\widetilde{\PP^{2}})$, must be of Tate type, too.
 Since the unirationaly of supersingular K3 surfaces is only know for Kummer surfaces and remains open in general, we use the result proved by Bragg and Lieblich instead.
-By \cite[Proposition 5.15]{BL18}, every supersingular K3 surfaces $S$ with Artin invariant $\sigma(S)$ is derived equivalent to a twisted K3 surface $S'$ with Artin invariant $\sigma(S')<\sigma(S)$ (See also \S~5).
-According to \cite[Theorem 2.1]{Dan17}, the Chow motives of $S$ and $S'$ are isomorphic.
-Now by induction on the Artin invariant, one can show that the Chow motive of $S$ is isomorphic to the Chow motive of a supersingular Kummer surface, which is known to be of Tate type (for example, it is unirational by Shioda \cite{MR0572983}).
+By \cite[Proposition 5.15]{BL18}, every supersingular K3 surfaces $S$ with Artin invariant $\sigma(S)$ is derived equivalent to a twisted K3 surface $S'$ with Artin invariant $\sigma(S')<\sigma(S)$ (see also \S\,5).
+Thanks to \cite[Theorem 2.1]{Dan17} (extended in \cite[Theorem 1]{FuVialTorelli}), the Chow motives of $S$ and $S'$ are isomorphic.
+Now by induction on the Artin invariant, one can show that the Chow motive of $S$ is isomorphic to the Chow motive of a supersingular K3 surface of Artin invariant 1, which is a Kummer surface.
+The Chow motive of a supersingular Kummer surface is known to be of Tate type, since it is unirational by Shioda \cite{MR0572983} (or one simply uses Corollary \ref{cor:SSAV}).